coins/research/notes/dCDN.md

 A decentralized content delivery network.

 ## Hashes as file names
-All files stored in the dCDN are of the format
+All files stored in the dCDN have file names of the format
 ```
 <<sha256(file)>>.js
 ```